LeonStansfield/tawnyAV/README.md

      - Ensure the image is somewhere where you are able to locate it relative to the programs location (I reccomend inside the resources/images directory)
      - In the GUI, modify the file path to point towards your images location
      - Click 'reload scenes'.
 This will reload the scenes with your custom image applied.
-     - If you want to apply these
-Custom colour palette:
+     - If you want this to be the default logo used on starting the program, simply modify Custom colour palette:
-      - Colour palletes are stored in theresources/pallete.txt file.
-      - En
+      - Colour palletes for each shader are stored in each individual shader file.
+These colours can be modified to your liking, but for your reference, I have left a copy of the default colour palette in the shader in the resources folder.

 Custom shaders:
+      - Users can add their own custom shaders.
+      - Simply add a working fragment shader contained in a .glsl file to the resources/shaders directory.
+      - WARNINGL The shader must be a working fragment shader, if the shader does not compile, the program will not start.

 ## Developers